read next

 The current Board members are:

-*The General Manager of the Governance Group, IP Australia is the deputy for the purpose of attendance at all meetings of the Trans-Tasman IP Attorneys Board held in 2024 and 2025.
+*The General Manager of the Governance Group, IP Australia is the deputy for the purpose of attendance at all meetings of the Trans-Tasman IP Attorneys Board held in 2026 and 2027.

-The Board and Designated Manager are assisted by a secretariat team, which consists of the Secretary and 2 administrative assistants.
+are assisted by a secretariat team, which consists of the Secretary and 2 administrative assistants.

 The Secretariat are employees of IP Australia.
-They coordinate attorney registration, renewals and audit matters on behalf of the Designated Manager and support the Board in carrying out its Statutory functions.
+They coordinate attorney registration, renewals and audit matters on behalf of the Designated Manager and support the Board in carrying out its statutory functions.

 The Board have granted delegation to the Secretary to approve applications on their behalf for: